OmegaLambda1998/BetterInputFiles.jl/doc/src/index.md

 - Add new paths to `GLOBAL`, which can be absolute, or relative to any other path in `GLOBAL`
 - Changing `LOG_FILE`, or disabling logging altogether

-Finally, if your input file acts like a `.toml`, `.yaml`, or `.json` file, but has a different extension, you can force `InputFiles` to treat your input file as one of the implemented file types via
+Finally, if your input file acts like a `.toml`, `.yaml`, or `.json` file, but has a different extension, you can force `BetterInputFiles` to treat your input file as one of the implemented file types via
 ```julia
 input = setup_input("/path/to/input.example", verbose, "toml")
 ```